manish-garodia/manish-garodia/common/lib-cellar/misc-concepts/github-pr.md

 		- All occurrences of the database name throughout the workshop changed from *orcl.us.oracle.com* to *CDB1*
 		- Updated the code blocks as per the custom image to reflect the new database name
 		- Updated the Oracle home location as per the custom image
-		- Updated the acknowledgement date
+		- Updated the acknowledgment date

 		Please approve the PR.
 Thank you
 		~MG